mahnuh/capacitor-plugin-app-tracking-transparency/README.md

 ```

 This message can be provided in multiple languages by using a `InfoPlist.strings` file.
 See the [Apple docs](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html) or [this stack overflow answer](https://stackoverflow.com/a/25736915) for help.

+## Plugin demo

+There is a small demo app available to showcase this plugin and its usage: [capacitor-plugin-app-tracking-transparency-demo-app](https://github.com/mahnuh/capacitor-plugin-app-tracking-transparency-demo-app)

 ## Usage